 Upon the successful completion of their academic language programs and proficiency testing, students receive a DLIFLC diploma.
 Students who pursue the Associate of Arts (AA) Degree program must complete the General Education credits that are transferred toward the AA Degree.
-Given the academic rigor of DLIFLC's language programs, students who apply for the associate's degree are given the option to finish the general education credits after completion of their language program and to receive their degree through the mail.
-A student must still be a military service member or a federal employee in order to receive a DLIFLC conferred AA Degree after graduation (Ev.
+Given the academic rigor of DLIFLC's language programs, students who apply for the associate's degree are given the option to finish the general education credits after completion of their language program, receiving their degree through the mail.
+Students must still be a member of a military service or a federal employee in order to receive a DLIFLC conferred AA Degree after graduation (Ev.
 4).